Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 Diamyd Medical resolved, subject to approval from an EGM on a rights issue of SEK 243 million

-The Board of Directors resolved, subject to approval from an extraordinary general meeting on October 10, 2023, on a rights issue of a maximum of 28,594,104 units, corresponding to approximately SEK 243 million.
-The subscription price in the rights issue has been set to SEK 8.50 per unit.
-Each unit consists of one (1) share, of either class A or B, one (1) free of charge warrant of series TO3 for the corresponding share class and one (1) free of charge warrant of series TO4 for the corresponding share class.
-Shareholders in Diamyd Medical on the record date have for each three (3) held shares, regardless of share class, preferential right to subscribe for one (1) new unit of the same share class in the rights issue.
-Founder and Chairman of the Board, Anders Essen-Möller, has committed to subscribing for units equivalent to SEK 7 million, corresponding to approximately 2.9 percent of the rights issue.
+The Board of Directors resolved on September 20, subject to approval from an extraordinary general meeting on October 10, 2023, on a rights issue of a maximum of 28,594,104 units, corresponding to approximately SEK 243 million.
+The subscription price in the rights issue was set to SEK 8.50 per unit.
+Each unit consisted of one share of either class A or B, one (1) free of charge warrant of series TO3 for the corresponding share class and one free of charge warrant of series TO4 for the corresponding share class.
+Shareholders in Diamyd Medical on the record date had for each three held shares, regardless of share class, preferential right to subscribe for one new unit of the same share class in the rights issue.
+Founder and Chairman of the Board, Anders Essen-Möller committed to subscribing for units equivalent to SEK 7 million, corresponding to approximately 2.9 percent of the rights issue.

 An Extraordinary General Meeting resolved on a rights issue

-The EGM approved the Board of Directors' resolution of September 20, 2023, on a new issue of shares and warrants in the form of units.
-If fully subscribed, the rights issue will raise issue proceeds of approximately SEK 243 million before issue costs.
+The EGM approved on October 10 the Board of Directors' resolution of September 20, 2023, on a new issue of shares and warrants in the form of units.
+If fully subscribed, the rights issue would raise issue proceeds of approximately SEK 243 million before issue costs.

 Anders Essen-Möller was appointed Chairman of the Board of Diamyd Medical

 The Board of Directors of Diamyd Medical appointed Anders Essen-Möller as new Chairman of the Board.
 Former Chairman Erik Nerpin was appointed Vice Chairman.
-The purpose of the rockade within the Board of Directors is to clarify Anders Essen-Möller's significant role in the company.
-Anders Essen-Möller will continue his consulting assignment for Diamyd Medical and thus become Executive Chairman of the Board.
+The purpose of the rockade within the Board of Directors was to clarify Anders Essen-Möller's significant role in the company.
+Anders Essen-Möller continues his consulting assignment for Diamyd Medical and is thus Executive Chairman of the Board.
 Anders Essen-Möller founded Diamyd Medical and was previously CEO and later Chairman of the Board until 2015.
 Erik Nerpin then took over the role as Chairman of the Board when Anders Essen-Möller for a period re-entered as CEO of the Company before current CEO Ulf Hannelius took office in April 2016.